Postcard Writing Instructions

 -or-

-I'm writing as a fellow animal lover to ask you to join me in voting YES to ban slaughterhouses in Denver.
-Whether or not you eat meat, we can all agree that factory farms and industrial slaughterhouses have no place in the peaceful future we're trying to create.
+Thanks for being someone who cares about animals!
+I'm writing to ask if you'll join me in voting YES to [insert initiative details] in [your city].
+Whether or not we eat meat, we can all agree that factory farms are harmful to animals and the environment, and have no place in our community.

 Visit our website to learn more.
 Your support means the world!